top of page

 4. Created Interactive Learning Game

-A main problem we faced was how will our high schools retain the text-based information, especially if they are not immediately joining the workforce right after high school?
-We created an interactive game to test users financial literacy concepts.
+A main problem I faced was how will our high schools retain the text-based information, especially if they are not immediately joining the workforce right after high school?
+I created an interactive game to test users financial literacy concepts.

 Result: Users said our game cemeted the knowledge they learned from the course and were more likely to recommend this course to others.